cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 # Context Proxy Protocol

-When you call the `ctx` executable you are actually invoking a cli client that comes pre-installed with the plugin.
+When you call the `ctx` executable you are actually invoking a CLI client that comes pre-installed with the plugin.
 Under the hood, when the script plugin executes your script, it also starts a ctx proxy server that delegates calls to the actual `ctx` object instance.

 Before the script plugins starts the proxy server it checks the following:

-* If ZeroMQ is installed (which it does if using the default agent packages)
+* If ZeroMQ is installed (which applies if using the default agent packages)
   - If running on linux, a unix domain socket is used as the transport layer
   - If running on windows, a tcp socket is used as the transport layer
 * If ZeroMQ is not installed an http based transport layer is used

 This behavior can be overridden by setting `proxy_ctx_type` of the process configuration to be one of `unix`, `tcp`, `http` or `none`.
 If `none` is set, no proxy server will be started.

-The `ctx` cli client implements a simple protocol on top of the above transport layers that can be implemented in other languages to provide a more streamlined access to the context.
+The `ctx` CLI client implements a simple protocol on top of the above transport layers that can be implemented in other languages to provide a more streamlined access to the context.

 When the script plugin executes the script, it updates the script process with the `CTX_SOCKET_URL` environment variable.